OperationSpark/portfolio/README.md

 To do so, you'll need to enter the following git commands into your bash terminal.
 Select the bash terminal in the Console View.

 Enter the following commands, pressing ENTER after each one:

-Note: for the first command, replace `your-github-username` with your own github username.

-`cd your-github-username.github.io`

 `git add .`